tohtsky/myFM/doc/source/index.rst

 One of the distinctive features of myFM is the support for ordinal regression with probit link function.
 See :ref:`the tutorial <OrdinalRegression>` for its usage.

+In version 0.3, we have also implemented Variational Inference, which converges faster and requires lower memory (as we don't have to keep numerous samples).

 .. toctree::
    :caption: Basic Usage